The Insider's Guide to Buying Property in Turks & Caicos

 Citizens of the USA, Canada, UK, and many countries in the Caribbean are permitted to remain in Turks & Caicos on holiday without a visa for up to 90 days.

-How do I become a resident of Turks & Caicos?
+- How do you become a resident of Turks & Caicos?

 Individuals looking to stay longer than 90 days in Turks & Caicos can apply for temporary or permanent residency.
 So, if you are thinking of moving to Turks & Caicos, here’s how.

 According to Section 13(2)(k) of the Immigration Regulations 2016, individuals investing in a home in Turks & Caicos may be eligible to apply for a Permanent Residence Certificate (PRC).
 The minimum required investment level is US $300,000 in the case of Grand Turk, Salt Cay, South Caicos, Middle Caicos or North Caicos and US $1,000,000 in the case of other islands such as Providenciales.
 The Certificate allows the applicant (and his or her spouse) to become a permanent resident of the Turks & Caicos Islands.
 To apply, applicants are required to submit an application form, provide proof of ownership of qualifying property and make payment of a fee of $25,000 for the Permanent Residence Certificate plus a non-refundable administrative fee of $150.

-How do I become a citizen of Turks & Caicos?
+- How do you become a citizen of Turks & Caicos?

 Individuals who have lawfully resided in Turks & Caicos for 5 years (and held a Permanent Residence Certificate for 12 months) can apply for citizenship by naturalization.